3D Line Chart

 let scaleZ = d3.scalePoint().domain(years).range([-2, 2]);

-//For each column/year/line, map it to its x, y, and z position along each timestep using the D3 scale functions
+//For each year (i.e, column), convert its values to x, y, and z positions in 3D space using our D3 scale functions

 let paths = years.map((col) => {